Monday, 6 July 2015

 On the way to the camping ground we passed some sports fields and then turned off beside a little stream.

-This was a mistake, but it led us along the shore of a lake, across which was a château (presumably the one which had housed the holy tooth), and to the back of the camping ground.
+This was a mistake, but it led us along the shore of a lake, on the other side of which was a château (presumably the one which had housed the holy tooth), and then to the back of the camping ground.
 With a bit of effort we disentangled a wire barrier and entered it from below.

 It was a beautiful place with wide sweeping lawns, trees and plenty of caravans, although not enough to make it seem crowded.